swaroopg92/penpa-edit/README.md

 #### Any Unicode Symbol
 * Select "Number" mode.
-* Then select "Long" submode.
+* Then select "Long" or "L" or "M" submode.
+(Preferrable is Long submode, although it should also work in some other Number submodes (i.e. 1/4, side, arrow, L, M, S)).
-* Panel: ON
+* Panel: ON.
 * Select "Text" tab in the Panel.
-* One can copy unicode symbol (supports most of them although rendering might be different based on browser) from the websites https://unicode-table.com/en/ or https://www.alt-codes.net/ and paste in the textbox available.
-(You can click on the symbol/shape on those website, it will allow copying)
+* One can copy unicode symbol (supports most (not all) of them although rendering might be different based on browser) from the websites https://unicode-table.com/en/ or https://www.alt-codes.net/ and paste in the textbox available.
+(You can click on the symbol/shape in the website, it will allow copying).
-* Then click "Insert"
+* Then click "Insert".
 * One can also type in the sentence of words and "Insert".
+* Clear button to clear the text area.

 ### symbol
 * Numerous symbols.You can browse the symbols that can be entered by opening the panel.
 Figures such as 〇 and □, inequality signs, digital numbers, and other symbols unique to puzzles.